Why We Like This Hotel

 Wildlife in Valdes

 The Valdes region is the number one destination for wildlife in Patagonia.
-The peninsula itself is a UNESCO World Heritage Site, and it is one of the most important areas for …
+The peninsula is a UNESCO World Heritage Site, and is one of the most important areas for marine mammals …

 Whale Watching in Valdes